 - Balance between fighting and other scenes.
 Yes, loved it that it was like that.
 I do not care IF they were experts OR not.
 But at least it didn’t revolve around talking OR focused on love all the time.
 It was more about the mystery and then some fighting too.
 It did not linger for long OR drag it out.

 Should have done the review ages ago BUT I still remember really liking it despite some of the events unfolding and how intense it was later on.
 BUT it was inevitable.
-It did not matter regarding the acting of some of the major characters since the plot was focused on and moving everything forward.
+It did not matter regarding the acting of some of the major characters since the plot was focused on and moved everything forward.

 *WARNING*: MAJOR SPOILERS AHEAD.
 If you DO NOT want to be spoiled, please DO NOT read.
 You have been warned.